iconify/documentation/documents/partials/icon-components/inline-intro.md

 Block icons do not have alignment, like images, which aligns them to baseline by default.

 Alignment option was added to make icons look like continuation of text, behaving like glyph fonts.
-This should make migration from glyph fonts easier.
+This should make migration from glyph fonts easier and simplify code when icons are used in text, such as emojis.